kernelcrash/ti994a-rom-grom-ram-and-floppy-emulator/README.md

 KCTFS is a native 9900 assembly program to present a menu of the directories under the 'ti994a' directory on the SD card.
 It interacts with the stm32f407 board by using the 5fe0 to 5fee addresses just below the addresses for the Floppy Disk Controller.
-There is a simple protocol that allows it to ask the stm32f407 to generate a directoy listing, then get the content of that listing and then once a user selects an item, the items name is written back to the stm32f07 and a command is issued to 'swap the program out' and reset the
+There is a simple protocol that allows it to ask the stm32f407 to generate a directory listing, then get the content of that listing and then once a user selects an item, the items name is written back to the stm32f07 and a command is issued to 'swap the program out' and reset the
 TI-99/4A.